 Here are a few factors that your insurance provider will consider when determining your premium for a tool insurance policy:

-A tools and equipment policy is property coverage for newer items valued at $10,000 or less.
-It's designed for items that are stored offsite or that travel to job sites, such as hand tools, power tools, saws, etc. Generally, the cost of your policy depends on the value of the items that you wish to insure.
+A tools and equipment policy provides property coverage for newer items valued at $10,000 or less.
+It's designed for items that are stored offsite or that travel to job sites, such as hand tools, power tools, saws, computer equipment, laptops, etc. Generally, the cost of your policy depends on the value of the items that you wish to insure, including rented equipment.

 Your coverage limit should match the value of the items you are insuring to guarantee you don’t end up paying for property damage out of pocket.
 Mobile items valued at more than $10,000, such as bulldozers, excavators, backhoes, and other heavy equipment, will require inland marine insurance coverage.